Lifelong Wellness

 Froggies

-Begin in a straight-arm plank position with both feet on top of the stability ball, maintaining good alignment with your head, shoulders, hips, and toes.
 Contract your core and bend your knees to roll the ball towards your chest.
 Straighten your legs to return to the starting position and repeat the movement.

 FroggiesFroggies

-Start off with 1 set of 2-3 repetitions.
+Moreover, start off with 1 set of 2-3 repetitions.

-Lie on your back with your knees bent and your feet flat on the ground, relaxing your upper body.
+Basically, lie on your back with your knees bent and your feet flat on the ground, relaxing your upper body.
 Place your arms at your sides.
 Contract your abdominal muscles, then push from your heels to lift your hips.
-Hold this position for 10-15 seconds.
-Return to the starting position and repeat the movement.

 BridgeBridge